OKR stands for Objective and Key Results. OKRs are meant to set strategy and goals over a specified amount of time for an organization and teams.

 Each OKR can be linked to Projects, which describe the work required to drive progress on the Key Results.

 Objective, describes the goal or the outcome to be achieved within a given timeframe.
 It sets a clear direction that provides the greater purpose for your team.
-It communicates that this goal is important now and requires collaborative effort.
+It communicates that this goal is important now and requires collaborative effort (ambitious and qualitative)

-Key Results are a set of metrics with a starting value and a target value that measure your progress towards the Objective.
+Key Results are a set of metrics with a starting value and a target value that measure your progress towards the Objective (quantitative and measurable)